kwfenske/kwfenske.github.io/README.md

 Most search engines scan known web pages about once a month, and new links found there will appear in search results after two or three months.
-This page was last revised on Monday, 17 February 2025.
+This page was last revised on Wednesday, 17 September 2025.
 Frequently asked questions ([FAQ](https://kwfenske.github.io/faq.html)).
 Copyright &copy; 2011-2025 by Keith Fenske.
 All rights reserved.
 Anything you post on the internet will get stolen and used for something that you don't approve of.